Why Graduates Should Be Performance Managed Differently

 - Graduates (including direct-to-role graduates) also differ from other members of staff in that they are highly selected, often ambitious and expect to succeed due to their track record of success.
 But they are also completely unprepared for the ambiguous, constantly changing, multiple stakeholder worlds of work.
 Performance management is the most powerful tool you have to shape everyone’s behaviour towards that of a high flier.

 The best argument for graduate-specific performance management lies in results.
 We helped the National Grid introduce a graduate-specific performance management scheme based on our hard research into graduate high fliers.
 Result: the next year, National Grid shot up 12 places to 2nd place in the Jobcrowd rankings.
 The level of challenge their graduates experienced increased by 16%.
 Overall ratings of performance went from a dramatically skewed distribution (60% of graduates received the top rating, and nearly 40% the second rating) to a more normal distribution that allowed targeted help to be given to anyone who was slipping behind.

 I’m personally very excited about how the research on graduate high performance can be woven into technology.
 Combining an intuitive, social, slick mobile interface with the results of hard research into the exact behaviours typical of high fliers, offers a huge opportunity to actively shape graduates.
-This could dramatically increase the numbers of high fliers.
+This could dramatically increase the number of high fliers.
 And if we can create more high fliers, that’s got to be good – both for the company and for them.